MICA-MNI/BrainStat/docs/theory.rst

 Mass-univariate linear modelling
 -------------------

-BrainStat implements element-wise univariate and multivariate linear models and linear mixed-effects models, and similar to one of its predecessors SurfStat <http://www.math.mcgill.ca/keith/surfstat/>.
+BrainStat implements element-wise univariate and multivariate linear models, similar to one its predecessor `SurfStat <http://www.math.mcgill.ca/keith/surfstat/>`_

 Linear models describe a continuous response variable as a function of one or more predictors (which can be continuous or factorial).
 An example of such a model is